-I often get asked how I find my stolen images online.
-I generally use two free tools, TinEye and Google Image Search to find my stolen photographs online.
+I often get asked how I find my stolen photographs online.
+I generally use two free tools, TinEye and Google Image Search to find my stolen photos online.
 In this post I’ll explain a little about each tool, how to go about using these tools and why I use them.

 Before I get into how to go about using the tools, let me explain why am I interested in finding out who is using my images: By default all my photographs come with a Creative Commons Noncommercial license.
 That means that any and all of my images may be used for personal, noncommercial use, all you have to do is link back to me.
 I use these tools to help me discover any commercial entities that may be using my image in violation of the Creative Commons license.